Jrue Holiday: 2020–21 season: Sportsmanship Award and First NBA championship

 On November 24, 2020, Holiday was traded to the Milwaukee Bucks in a four-team trade, involving the Denver Nuggets and Oklahoma City Thunder, in which the Pelicans acquired Eric Bledsoe, Steven Adams, and draft compensation.

 On March 4, 2021, Holiday scored 15 points in 23 minutes and hit a game-winning 11-foot jump shot in a narrow 112–111 victory over the Memphis Grizzlies.
 On April 3, he scored a season-high 33 points on 14-of-23 shooting with seven rebounds and 11 assists in a narrow 129–128 victory over the Kings.
 The following day, Holiday agreed to a four-year contract extension with the Bucks, worth up to $160 million.
 He had an option for the 2021–22 season worth $26 million.
 On his way to an NBA First Team All Defense selection, Holiday averaged a team-high 1.63 steals per game for the Bucks, which was fifth best in the league.
 He also made multiple steals in 32 games, which was the second most of any player in the league over the season.

 On May 24, 2021, Holiday recorded a postseason career-high 15 assists, alongside 11 points and seven rebounds, in a 132–98 Game 2 victory over the Miami Heat in their first-round playoff series.
 The Bucks eventually won the series in a four-game sweep.
+In Game 3 of the Eastern Conference Semifinals, the Bucks trailed 83–82 late and were facing a potential 3–0 series deficit until Holiday scored the go-ahead layup with 11.4 seconds left to give the Bucks a one point lead, with them eventually winning the game 86–83.
+The Bucks would go on to win the series in 7.
 In Game 6 of the Eastern Conference Finals against the Atlanta Hawks, Holiday recorded 27 points, nine rebounds and nine assists in a 118–107 victory, leading the Bucks to the 2021 NBA Finals for the first time since 1974.
 In Game 5 of the NBA Finals against the Phoenix Suns, Holiday put up 27 points, four rebounds, and 13 assists, and recorded a critical steal from Devin Booker, which led to an alley-oop to Giannis Antetokounmpo with less than 20 seconds left in the fourth quarter to help the Bucks win 123–119.
 In Game 6, Holiday recorded a near triple-double with 12 points, nine rebounds, and 11 assists to help Milwaukee to a 105–98 victory, closing out the Suns 4–2, securing the 2021 NBA title for the Bucks and awarding Holiday his first championship.